ghcn345/Credit-Card-Default-Prediction/README.md

-├── README                              <- The top-level README for reviewers of this project ├── CCDefaultPrediction                 <- Narrative documentation of analysis in Jupyter notebook ├── order                               <- Python file for API call in FraudLabsPro Python Library ├── Project_Presentation                <- PDF version of project presentation ├── data                                <- Both sourced externally and generated from code └── images                              <- Both sourced externally and generated from code
+├── README                              <- The top-level README for reviewers of this project ├── CCDefaultPrediction                 <- Narrative documentation of analysis in Jupyter notebook ├── order                               <- Python file for API call in FraudLabsPro Python Library ├── Presentation                        <- PDF version of project presentation ├── data                                <- Both sourced externally and generated from code └── images                              <- Both sourced externally and generated from code